Guide · 6 min read

 What quarter-mile ET and trap speed each measure, why trap speed is the honest power number, and how to read a drag strip time slip like a racer.

 ET is dominated by the first 60 feet.
-A rough rule: every 0.1 s lost at the 60-foot mark costs ~0.15β0.2 s of ET.
+A rough rule: every 0.1 s lost at the 60-foot mark costs ~0.15–0.2 s of ET.
 Bog the launch or spin the tyres and your ET balloons while trap speed barely moves.
-That mismatch is diagnostic:

-- Good trap, bad ET β the power is there; launch or traction is the problem.
-Tyres, pressure, launch RPM, technique.
+Good trap, bad ETpower is there; launch or traction is nottyres, pressure, launch RPM, technique

-- ET matches trap β the combination is hooked up and driven well.
+ET matches trapcombination is hooked up and driven wellmore power is the only road left

-- Trap lower than expected β down on power: altitude, heat soak, boost or tune, or the car is heavier than you think.
+Trap lower than expecteddown on power for the weightaltitude, heat soak, boost/tune — or it is heavier than you think

 Reaction time is not part of ET